Tick, tick, tick: Biden, lawmakers fail to reach breakthrough on debt ceiling

 Durbin said the possibility of a short-term debt-limit extension to give negotiators more time hasn’t received any serious discussion in the Senate.

-Rep. Pete Aguilar (Calif.), the chairman of the House Democratic Caucus, note at a press briefing Tuesday that the average SNAP benefit is only $6 per person per day.
+Rep. Pete Aguilar (Calif.), the chairman of the House Democratic Caucus, noted at a press briefing Tuesday that the average SNAP benefit is only $6 per person per day.

 “That’s who Republicans are.
 They would rather cut that, or eliminate it, and take food out of the mouths of kids in order to make a political point,” he said.